discordnova/discord-gateway-tests-generator/readme.md

 {
     "token": "<your bot token>"
 }
 ```

 Please note that the bot needs to have **NO SERVERS** to avoid capturing event data
 during the data capture process.

 After installing the dependencies `npm i`, run the index.js file using the node cli.
-All the steps will be
+All the steps will be printed to the console.
+This test generation program **DOES NOT** work in
+CI because it requires human intervention.

 ## Compatibility